-Group transfers airport/hotel on Day 1; one overnight with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar, with a welcome dinner including drinks on Day 1; for cruises ending in Punta Arenas, one overnight with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar on day of scheduled return flight from Antarctica; group transfers airport/hotel on the day of the scheduled return flight from Antarctica, and group transfers hotel/airport on last day of the Air Cruise program; flight from Punta Arenas to Frei Station on King George Island and/or vice versa as indicated in the program corresponding to each voyage; exclusive access to the Explorers House Expedition Center; ship cruise in Antarctica as indicated in the program corresponding to each voyage; daily buffet breakfast and lunch on board ship offering a wide choice of dishes; daily served dinner on board ship offering a choice of three main courses; wine, beer, juice, and soft drinks served with lunch and dinner on board ship; coffee, tea, chocolate, cappuccino, water and snacks on board ship throughout the expedition; all guided shore excursions; lectures and entertainment on board; comprehensive pre- and post-voyage information material; loan of waterproof boots for landing in Antarctica; Contingency Plan as described in material; IAATO passenger fee.
+Group transfers airport/hotel on Day 16; one overnight with breakfast in Punta Arenas at the Cabo de Hornos Hotel or similar on day of scheduled return flight from Antarctica; group transfers airport/hotel on the day of the scheduled return flight from Antarctica; exclusive access to the Explorers House Expedition Center in Punta Arenas; flight from Punta Arenas to Frei Station on King George Island and/or vice versa as indicated in the program corresponding to each voyage; ship cruise in Antarctica as indicated in the program corresponding to each voyage; daily buffet breakfast and lunch on board ship offering a wide choice of dishes; daily served dinner on board ship offering a choice of three main courses; wine, beer, juice, and soft drinks served with lunch and dinner on board ship; coffee, tea, chocolate, cappuccino, water and snacks on board ship throughout the expedition; all guided shore excursions; lectures and entertainment on board; comprehensive pre- and post-voyage information material; loan of waterproof boots for landing in Antarctica; Contingency Plan as described in material; IAATO passenger fee.

-Accommodation, meals, excursions and transfers other than those included in the itinerary and the Contingency Plan corresponding to each voyage; for cruises ending in Punta Arenas, dinner in Punta Arenas upon return from Antarctica; beverages purchased at the ship’s bar; personal insurance of any kind; extra expenses (communication, laundry, souvenirs, etc.); gratuities; visas for Chile and/or Argentina, passport expenses; any arrival and/or departure tax, if applicable; and optional activities.
+Accommodation, meals, excursions and transfers other than those included in the itinerary and the Contingency Plan corresponding to each voyage; dinner in Punta Arenas upon return from Antarctica; beverages purchased at the ship’s bar; personal insurance of any kind; extra expenses (communication, laundry, souvenirs, etc.); gratuities; visas for Chile and/or Argentina, passport expenses; any arrival and/or departure tax, if applicable; and optional activities.

 Payment & Cancellation